XcentricCoder/QuirkyCore16/README.md

 Feel free to fork, open issues, or submit pull requests to improve or extend the CPU!

 ---
+## Credits

+This project is a personal implementation inspired by the Udemy course "Building a Processor with Verilog HDL from Scratch" by Kumar Khandagle.

 Built with ❤️ using Verilog HDL.